Cookies managing

 My father-in-law and mother-in-law live in Crimea at a military base

 Approximately 200 people settled in Budapest, and the rabbi told me to set up a dining hall for them.
 I hired some people; we bought the equipment and were able to provide food for the entire community, daycare, and school, as well as festive meals.
 We spent a year like that, and then the funding ran out.
-Now I live in Vienna and work as a mashgiach in a Sephardic restaurant.
+I now live in Vienna and work as a mashgiach in a Sephardic restaurant.
 At first I spent two months living out of my car until I saved up the money to rent an apartment and send for my family.
 Unfortunately, the children of Ukrainian refugees only receive assistance in Austria for one year, and it is mostly focused on learning German.
 Now even that is not available.
 We might have to take the kids out of school.

 At Balaton Lake